fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 | pg443 [@pg443]                                                   | 2021 | Serial, Parallel OpenMP   | [Yes](https://github.com/pg443/Particle-Swarm-Optimizer-OpenMP) | 1                 |
 Table: SOTA works.

-The meaning of the indexes in the notes refer to:
+The indexes in the notes refer to:

-1. provides only global neighborhood implementation available: the comparison would be untruthful as those implementations have a clear advantage in the execution time due to the favorable topology;
+1. provides only global neighborhood implementation.
+Thus, the comparison would be untruthful as those implementations have a clear advantage in the execution time due to a favorable topology;
-2. provides PSO with different neighborhood versions but without a distance based approach: the implication are the same as for the point 1.
+2. provides PSO with different neighborhood versions but without a distance based approach.
+Hence, the implication are the same as for the point 1.

-According to the previous statements, we claim that we have implemented a PSO version which differ from the ones provided in the literature (as fas as we know) since it has a different notion of neighborhood, which makes it harder to parallelize.
+According to the previous statements, we claim that we have implemented a PSO version which differ from the ones we have decided to consider since it has a different notion of neighborhood which makes it harder to parallelize.

 ## Project generalities